20. 7. 2025 – 13.00

 The city that doesn't wait.

-The city that doesn’t break — it bends, it stretches, it screams — but it survives.
+The city that doesn't break—it bends, stretches, screams—but survives.

 And if you survive her, you carry her fire forever.